mxtommy/Kip/README.md

   - Button and Switch control: Operate remote devices
   - Race Timer: Track regatta start sequence
   - Historical datagram chart: Display numerical data over time on a chart
-  - Embeded Webpage: A powerfull way of embeding any web based content or application accessible as a URL within an onscreen widget to integrate with your gauges and layout - Grafana dashboards, Node-RED, internet weather services, twitter, Gmail, your own standalone webapp, you name it!
+  - Embedded Webpage: A powerful way of embedding any web based content or application accessible as a URL within an onscreen widget to integrate with your gauges and layout - Grafana dashboards, Node-RED dashboard, internet weather services, Youtube, Netflix, Twitter, Gmail, your own standalone webapp, you name it!

   Get the latest version of Kip to see what's new!